zadarastorage/zadara-examples/onyx-ai/docs/zcompute-k8s_gpu-preload_argo-onyx.md

 It is assumed that the user already knows their zCompute site's URL, and has configured the relevant **Access Keys** and **VM Placement Rules**.
 If not, please review [Preparing zCompute Account](01_setup-zcompute.md).

+It is also necessary to provide S3-Compatible Object Storage credentials to the convenience script so that the cluster's backup and auto-restore functionality is enabled.

 ## Default Resource requirements

 The project is deployed with some limits primarily intended to offer a buffer for upgrades/maintenance/etc for things within Kubernetes, and should be adequate for continued operation.